Far North Line: Helmsdale–Wick/Thurso: Strath of Kildonan and Caithness

 Beyond Helmsdale, the railway is forced to divert away from the Moray Firth coast and from the A9 once again, avoiding the unfavourable terrain of the Ord of Caithness.
 Instead, the line takes a sharp turn northwest and heads inland towards the Flow Country – the largest expanse of blanket bog in Europe.
 This is by far the most remote section of the entire line: the majority of the intermediate stations along this stretch are request stops, and each station only serves a handful of isolated houses.

 Initially, the single track follows the course of the Strath of Kildonan together with the A897.
-Kildonan station, one of the least-used stations on the line, lies approximately halfway along the Strath; the second open level crossing on the line is just to the southeast of the station.
+Kildonan station, one of the least-used stations on the line, lies approximately halfway along the Strath; the station was the site of a second open level crossing until early 2022, when it was replaced with a more standard barrier crossing (ABCL).
 The far end of the Strath, close to the point where the A897 meets the B871 road, marks the location of Kinbrace station.

-Beyond Kinbrace, in stark contrast to the rest of the line (and most of the Scottish Highlands), the topography of the surrounding area becomes flat and low-lying, and will remain so until the railway's terminus.
+Beyond Kinbrace, in stark contrast to the rest of the line (and most of the Scottish Highlands), the topography of the surrounding area becomes flat and low-lying, and will remain so until the railway's two northern termini.
 The line carries on northwards alongside the A897 for 7+1/2 mi until it reaches Forsinard station which, despite its isolation, is not a request stop.
 With two platforms, this station is the last place on the line where passenger trains running in opposite directions can pass each other.
 The station serves the Forsinard Flows National Nature Reserve, among other nearby parts of the Flow Country; an RSPB visitor centre is adjacent to the station platforms.
 At Forsinard, the line crosses the A897, turns east-northeast, and does not meet another public road for over 17 mi.
 Soon, the line leaves the county of Sutherland and enters Caithness.

 As the track passes through Caithness countryside, it eventually reaches Altnabreac station.
 This single-platform halt is often listed as one of Britain's most geographically isolated railway stations, being about 18 km from the nearest village and 11 km from the nearest paved road.
 There are, however, a handful of houses in the immediate vicinity of the station, accessed by a private dirt road, which is marked as a public cycle trail on Ordnance Survey maps.